niharraju4/Large_Language_models_Compute/README.md

 For example, summarize the text of x, generate a poem in the style of x, give me a list of keywords based on semantic similarity for x.
 ![image](https://github.com/user-attachments/assets/319b5009-d44d-4e92-bd8c-99b359a23ddd)

+Examples:  in this ex classify tect into neutral, negative or postive

 5. dialog-tuned  </br>
+This model is trained to have a dialog by predicting the next response

 each needs prompting in different way.